2024-10-28

 Can Testana be fooled by Inversion of Control?

-No. In a scenario where class A receives and invokes interface I without having a dependency on class B which implements I, the test of A still has to instantiate both A and B in order to pass the I interface of B to A, so the test depends on both A and B, which means that Testana will run the test if there is a change in either A or B.
+No. In a scenario where class A receives and invokes interface I without having a dependency on class B which implements I, the test of A still has to instantiate both A and B in order to supply A with the I interface of B, so the test depends on both A and B, which means that Testana will run the test if there is a change in either A or B.

 Can Testana be fooled by the use of mocks?